 How is PFO treated?

-Most people with PFO do not need treatment.
+Most people with Patent Foramen Ovale do not need treatment.
 Patients who do need treatment may take medicines or have a percutaneous coronary intervention to close the PFO.
 In more serious cases, surgery may be needed.

 A transcatheter intervention is the most common way to close a PFO.
 This procedure is done in the cardiac catheterization laboratory to insert a closure device, plugging the hole.